mayajanvier/GCNN/README.md

 Model from [Springenberg et al.(2015)](https://arxiv.org/pdf/1412.6806.pdf), which consists of a sequence of 9 strided and non-strided convolution layers, interspersed with rectified linear activation units.

 ![all-cnn-c.JPG](https://github.com/mayajanvier/GCNN/blob/main/all-cnn-c.JPG)

+### All-CNN-C p4 and p4m

+Derived from All-CNN-C, replacing each convolutional layer by its p4 or p4m version.

 ### ResNet44